St Ives, Cornwall: Film and TV

 In 1978/1979 the town, the pub The Sloop Inn and Barnoon Cemetery were filmed and appeared in Jerry Jameson's film Raise the Titanic released in 1980.
 The final scenes with Alec Guinness were meant to have occurred in a local church but a unusually strong storm a few days earlier had damaged the building rendering it unsuitable for filming.

 In 1989, a public television crew from Alaska shot scenes for a docudrama about American artist Sydney Mortimer Laurence (1865-1940), who was a member of the St. Ives Arts Club in the late 19th century.
 Several St. Ives residents, in period costumes, appeared as extras in the production.
 "Laurence of Alaska," which won two regional Emmy Awards, was produced by KAKM, Alaska Public Television, and later aired on public stations across the U.S.

 The Discovery Travel and Living programme Beach Café, featuring Australian chef Michael Smith, was filmed in St Ives.

+Local media

+Regional TV news is provided by BBC South West and ITV West Country.
+Television signals are received from either the Redruth or Caradon Hill TV transmitters.

+Local radio stations are BBC Radio Cornwall on 103.9 FM, Heart West on 107.0 FM, and Coast FM, a community radio station that broadcast to the town on 96.5 FM.

+The St. Ives Times & Echo is the town’s local weekly newspaper.